 - Remember oil based marinades and bastes can cause grill "flare ups."

 Yanisko said the way meat is cooked on a barbeque is just as important as handling it before and after.
 "It is important to make sure meat is grilled throughout, and not blackened on the outside and raw on the inside.
 This takes some patience and practice, and the use of a meat thermometer also helps a great deal," he said.

-“Every year, adults and children alike are injured as the result of a barbeque mishap,” Bryant said.
-“People get burned, fires are started and explosions can occur.
-Keeping a few safety measures in mind can help prevent these types of incidents.”
+"Every year, adults and children alike are injured as the result of a barbeque mishap," Esposito said.
+"People get burned, fires are started and explosions can occur.
+Keeping a few safety measures in mind can help prevent these types of incidents."
 He offered the following barbeque safety suggestions:

 - Check the gas tank or propane cylinder and hoses for leaks, cracks, dents, rust, blockages and proper connections.

 - Hose ends and regulator connections can be simply and safely checked by spraying a soapy water solution on them.
 Bubbles will form if gas is escaping.

 - Always barbeque in a clear space.
 Make sure the barbeque is located on level ground.
 Place the barbeque downwind (blowing away from you) to avoid fumes and smoke.

 - Keep barbeques away from overhangs, trees, fences or other flammable objects.